barchart/marketdata-api-js/docs/content/concepts/data_structures.md

 if (quote) {
 	console.log(JSON.stringify(quote, null, 2);
 } else {
-	console.log('A "marketUpdate" subscription must be established, or the server has not yet responded');
+	console.log('A "marketUpdate" subscription has not established, or the server has not yet responded');
 }

 ```

 ## Cumulative Volume

-After a ```SubscriptionType.CumulativeVolume``` subscription is established and the SDK receives data from the server, a ```[/lib/marketState/CumulativeVolume]```(/content/sdk/lib-marketstate?id=cumulativevolume) instance is created.
+After a ```SubscriptionType.CumulativeVolume``` subscription is established and the SDK receives data from the server, a [```/lib/marketState/CumulativeVolume```](/content/sdk/lib-marketstate?id=cumulativevolume) instance is created.

 You can access a ```CumulativeVolume``` instance as follows: